Find Your Voice: 5 Tips For Women Entrepreneurs From Digital Tech Founder

 The Facebook win helped in establishing credibility, finding clients and building partnerships, Nasser says.
 “The recognition is validating.”

-Validation both external and internal is what Nasser advises women entrepreneurs in tech and beyond seek for themselves.
+Validation both external and internal is what Nasser advises women entrepreneurs in tech and other fields seek for themselves.

 “I was reliant on my managers and mentors to advocate for me.
-But people are not advocating for yourself,” Nasser says.
+But other people are not advocating for you,” Nasser says.
 “I have found that every woman has experienced challenges in a male-dominated industry.”
 For all women entrepreneurs, Nasser recommends these tips:

 - Leverage your network.
 “Play a strong role in helping other women.
 Volunteer for a networking organization.”